 On the 7th May 1970, Paul (PA) Brian (BRI) and Colin (CO) formed Pabrico Panels LTD as the need for polystyrene grew.
 The first ever order was packaging for 1000 car radios for a local electronics company.
 The second order was 4’ x 4’ x 4’ blocks to void fill under a bridge in Southampton.
 The order was produced twice due to a small fire destroying the first.
 Pabrico purchased a small transport company which included a 40 ton HGV lorry as they looked to expand the company.
 Then the building at Marshal Lane was compulsory purchased which forced the company to move out to a leased double unit in Avis Way, Newhaven, Using the HGV they started a transport company up called PAB and built a building in Avis way, Newhaven to accommodate the new venture, PAB exported various items out and around the UK and to Karno, Africa.

-In 1993 the company had orders from the Ministry of Defence suppling 4 metre tall round targets for shooting practice for tanks, this order was shortly paused due to the passing of Nigel 15.01.1994, but the order was completed on time.
+In 1993 the company had received one of its largest orders to date from the Ministry of Defense, supplying 4 metre tall round targets for shooting practice for tanks, it took a number of years to finalize and to receive the order due to the scale and testing of each sampled piece.
+The order was shortly paused due to the passing of Nigel 15.01.1994.

 Once again EPS needed more space, on the 7th January 2000 the company purchased a building on Denton Island, Newhaven, which is our home today.
 The building was derelict and took 6 months to renovate and the company finally left the site at Cradle Hill on the 3rd July 2000.
 The unit a cradle was not sold until 2001.
-EPS purchased a polystyrene compactor which compresses the scrap polystyrene down into briquettes ready to be melted and reused as another material.
+Due to the growing importance of the environment, EPS purchased a polystyrene compactor which compresses the scrap polystyrene down into briquettes ready to be melted and reused as another materials.